 Trawlers are good for long cruises, as their displacement hull uses less horsepower and cuts down on fuel consumption.
 With ample space for a comfortable journey, this is the right watercraft for a great holiday.

-For Fishing: Low and sleek construction, outboard engines, livewells to keep the catch alive, electric motor on bow, and a V-shaped hull – every feature of bass boats is just right for the anglers out on the waters.
+Low and sleek construction, outboard engines, livewells to keep the catch alive, electric motor on bow, and a V-shaped hull – every feature of bass boats is just right for the anglers out on the waters.
 But if you want to fish in shallow freshwater areas, a lightweight aluminium boat may be a better choice.

 To fish in rough waters, it is best to opt for a centre console boat.
 As the name suggests, the control centre of the vessel is in the middle of it.
 With a single deck and ample space for fishing gear, you can go on an adventure in pursuit of sportfish on ocean waters on it.

 When you are an ardent enthusiast of fishing and plan to go on extended expeditions in search of big ones, you need a gameboat.
 Constructed from fibreglass and fitted with powerful engines, these are made to find, hook, and catch big fish such as tuna, marlin, and so on.
 You can live in comfort onboard as well.

 The point of distinction between sailboats and powered boats is that the former uses wind as its driving force partially or completely, unlike the latter.
 Often equipped with an engine, the primary source of propulsion of these vessels is a natural force – the wind.

 A sailboat can vary widely in style and have distinct characteristics.
 It may be a small dinghy powered solely by wind or a large motorsailer partially run by an inboard engine.
 The classification of these watercrafts depend on a number of factors that include size, configuration of hull, type of keel, number of sails, use, as well as purpose.